Non-planarity of Markoff graphs mod p: Introduction

 The exceptions $p=2,3,7$ in Theorem~\ref{thm:main} give the smallest Markoff graphs.
 The number of vertices in the Markoff graph for an odd prime $p$ is $p^2 + 3p(-1)^{(p-1)/2}$, by a formula of Carlitz \cite{Carlitz}, which we review in Lemma~\ref{lem:counts}.
 In particular, there are 28 vertices for $p=7$ compared to 40 for $p=5$.
 For $p=3$, there are no solutions to $x^2+y^2+z^2=xyz$ besides $(0,0,0)$, connected to itself by all three moves $m_1$, $m_2$, $m_3$, so the Markoff graph mod 3 is empty.
 However, one can obtain a more interesting example mod 3 from the rescaling $x^2+y^2+z^2=3xyz$, as we describe in the conclusion.
 For $p=2$, there are four non-zero solutions, namely $(1,1,1)$ connected to the permutations of $(0,1,1)$ with a pair of self-edges at each of the latter (Figure~\ref{fig:mod2}).
 These more singular examples can be drawn in the plane, but it is natural to exclude them and think of the Markoff graph mod 7 as the only non-trivial planar example.

 A famous theorem of Wagner and Kuratowski \cite{W,K} gives another approach to non-planarity, which is useful for the finite number of primes that remain after the main strategy is executed.
-Their theorem characterizes planar graphs in terms of the minimal obstructions: a graph is planar if and only if it does not contain any copies of the complete bipartite graph $K_{3,3}$ or the complete graph $K_5$.
+Their theorem characterizes planar graphs in terms of the minimal obstructions: a graph is planar if and only if it does not contain any copies of the complete bipartite graph $K_{3,3}$ or the complete graph $K_5$ (with different notions of ``copy" in the exact formulations of Wagner and Kuratowski, as we review below).
 For example, we can prove the following theorems by finding explicit copies of $K_{3,3}$ inside the Markoff graph for certain primes $p$.

 \begin{theorem} The Markoff graph mod $p$ is not planar for any prime number congruent to $1 \bmod 4$. \end{theorem}

 \begin{theorem} If $-7$ is a non-zero quadratic residue modulo $p$, then the Markoff graph mod $p$ is not planar. \end{theorem}